HiFi Klubben wants to elevate customer experience to the next level

-“This is not a 1:1 depiction of our future stores, but it’s a bit of the same feel and vibe we want them to ooze”, Karsten Birkelund tells.
+“This is not a 1:1 depiction of our future stores, but it’s a bit of the same feel and vibe we want them to ooze,” Karsten Birkelund states.

 Room for improvement

-It is no secret that HiFi-Klubben has invested heavily in a digital transformation, and according to Karsten Birkelund, in the financial year which just ended, HiFi-Klubbens saw digital revenue leap from 20 to 30 percent of the business’ 1,2 billion danish kroner turnover.
+It is no secret that HiFi Klubben has invested heavily in a digital transformation, and according to Karsten Birkelund, in the financial year which just ended, HiFi Klubbens saw digital revenue leap from 20 to 30 percent of the business’ DKK 1,2 billion turnover.

-The next step is to get the retailers’ physical stores to play a significant part in regards to HiFi-Klubbens overlaying future strategy: HiFi-Klubben 3.0.
-The boost of the in-store experience is a part of a ‘Back to core’ strategy where the aim – in an omnichannel perspective – is to get even more of their customers to visit the physical stores to experience the high level of customer service, expertise, and products.
+The next step is to get the retailers’ physical stores to play a significant part in regards to HiFi Klubbens overlaying future strategy: HiFi Klubben 3.0.
+The boost of the in-store experience is a part of a ‘Back-to-core’ strategy where the aim – from an omnichannel perspective – is to get even more of their customers to visit the physical stores to experience the high level of customer service, expertise, and products.

-We want our stores to act more like a showroom where our employees can present impressive sound and screen experiences, guide the customers towards an online sound purchase
+We want our stores to act more like a showroom where our employees can present impressive sound and screen experiences and guide customers towards an online sound purchase

-A tactic to make room for more arena-like customer experiences is freeing up space by removing counters and minimizing the shop’s local stock, centralizing inventory in larger warehouses.
-The latter will help to streamline and increase the speed of the order and delivery process which – to many peoples surprise – is needed, Karsten Birkelund tells.
+A tactic to make room for more arena-like customer experiences is freeing up space by removing counters and minimising the shop’s local stock and centralising inventory in larger warehouses.
+The latter will help to streamline and increase the speed of the order and delivery process which – to many peoples surprise – is needed, Karsten Birkelund tells IMPACT.

-“From a customer perspective HiFi-Klubben has always performed well, but what hasn’t been visible from the outside is that we, concerning the customers’ orders, have been working too manually.
-We’ve looked into that and now the task in front of us is to continue to professionalize the chain-of-supply and make it scalable”.
+“From a customer perspective, HiFi Klubben has always performed well, but what hasn’t been visible from the outside is that we, concerning the customers’ orders, have been working too manually.
+We’ve looked into that, and now the task in front of us is to continue to professionalise the chain-of-supply and make it scalable.”

 Effectiveness frees expertise

-A feature that Hifi-Klubben is especially proud of is the infamous passion and knowledge possessed by the retailer’s employees.
-And Karsten Birkelund sees the new digital transition as a vehicle to utilize this passion and therefore cater the customers even better:
+A feature that Hifi Klubben is especially proud of is the infamous passion and knowledge possessed by the retailer’s employees.
+And Karsten Birkelund sees the new digital transition as a vehicle to utilise this passion and therefore cater to the customers even better.

-“Many of our dedicated expert-personnel have used a disproportionate amount of their working hours to carry the order through in an ‘analog’ fashion and performing unnecessary accounting tasks.
-Now that we are getting automation up to speed, these sound and tech-savvy persons can use their time on their core competence – counseling and guiding our customers”.
+“Many of our dedicated expert-personnel have used a disproportionate amount of their working hours to carry out orders in an analogue fashion and performing unnecessary accounting tasks.
+Now that we are getting automation up to speed, these sound and tech-savvy individuals can spend their time on their core competence – counseling and guiding our customers.”

-In regards to product pages, Karsten Birkelund thinks that HiFi-Klubben already does a pretty decent job, highlighting the online pros and cons product page as a feature he thinks works very well.
-The next step for HiFi-Klubben will be to utilize their employees’ expertise even better online.
+In regards to product pages, Karsten Birkelund feels that HiFi Klubben already does a pretty decent job, highlighting the online “pros and cons product page” as a feature he is especially proud of.
+The next step for HiFi Klubben will be to utilise their employees’ expertise even better online.

 More online milieu

-According to Karsten Birkelund, another area HiFi-Klubben wants to improve online is in the feeling of milieu surrounding the products.
-This is important because HiFi-Klubben has realized that many potential customers have the preconception that speakers are ugly, which proves to be a stumbling block for purchase.
+According to Karsten Birkelund, another area HiFi Klubben wants to improve online is in the feeling of milieu surrounding the products.
+This is important because HiFi Klubben has realised that many potential customers have the preconception that speakers are ugly, which proves to be a stumbling block for purchase.

 “We need a visual upgrade on our product detail page.
-I want us to present our speakers in a setting that makes people realize that they look awesome.
-And that there’s also a viable option of a build-in solution”, Karsten Birkelund says and adds:
+I want us to present our speakers in a setting that makes people realise that they look awesome.
+And that there’s also a viable option of a build-in solution,” Karsten Birkelund adds,

 Amazon on the horizon

 Every retailer in the Nordics is well aware that Amazon is luring in the bushes, ready to take on the Scandinavian markets.
-The digital journey and transformation of HiFi-Klubben aim to equip the company to compete against big international chains.
-Karsten Birkelund is well aware of the shift of paradigm, but he and HiFi-Klubben is up for the challenge:
+The digital journey and transformation of HiFi Klubben aims to equip the company with the ability to compete against big international chains.
+Karsten Birkelund is well aware of the paradigm shift, but he and HiFi Klubben are up for the challenge.